kabilar/workflow-animal/README.md

 `subject` contains basic information of subjects.
 ![subject](images/subject_diagram2.svg)

-`genotyping` is designed for labs that handle animal care and genotyping themselves, which is optional.
+`genotyping` is designed for labs that handle animal care and genetic information themselves, which is optional.
 ![genotyping](images/genotyping_diagram2.svg)

 ### element-session
-`session` is designed to handle metadata related to data collection, including collection datetime, file paths, and notes.
+`session` is designed to handle metadata related to data collection, including collection date-time, file paths, and notes.
 Most workflows will include element-session as a starting point for further data entry.
 ![session](images/session_diagram2.png)

 ### This workflow
-This workflow serves as an example of the upstream part of a typical data workflow, for examples using these elements more intact workflows, refer to:
+This workflow serves as an example of the upstream part of a typical data workflow, for examples using these elements in tandem with other data collection modalities, refer to:

 + [workflow-array-ephys](https://github.com/datajoint/workflow-array-ephys)
 + [workflow-calcium-imaging](https://github.com/datajoint/workflow-calcium-imaging)